abdullafahem/abdullafahem/README.md

 - 👋 Hi, I’m @abdullafahem
-- 👀 I’m interested in learning programming.
+- 👀 I’m Frontend Developer.
-- 🌱 I’m currently learning Blazor.
+- 🌱 I’m currently learning to be a Fullstack Developer.
 - 💞️ I’m looking to collaborate on a new project with anybody.
 - 📫 How to reach me, email me: abdullaf2019@outlook.com